 Gavin Esler is an award winning television and radio broadcaster, novelist and journalist.
 He is best known for serving for over a decade as a main presenter on BBC 2’s Newsnight.
 He was also a regular anchor on the BBC News Channel and of the BBC’s News at Five.

 Gavin previously served as BBC Chief North America Correspondent, in charge of shaping and directing coverage.
 He was accredited to the White House to cover both Bush and Clinton administrations, including the Lewinsky hearings.

-Gavin presented Dateline London and HARDtalk Extra for BBC World and BBC News Channel, as well as Four Corners for Radio 4.
+Back in the UK Gavin presented Dateline London, the weekly international news discussion programme, and HARDtalk Extra for BBC World and BBC News Channel, as well as Four Corners for Radio 4.
 He received a Royal Television Society award for his reports on the military build up in the Aleutian Islands.

 The author of a number of books, Gavin has written acclaimed factual titles on leadership (Lessons from the Top) and a book on American discontent, The United States of Anger, and regularly contributes to The Scotsman and The Independent.
 His novels include Loyalties, Deep Blue, The Blood Brother, A Scandalous Man and Power Play.

 © Copyright 2018 JLA.
 All rights reserved.

 JLA Speakers Breakfast - interviewing Lord Coe